 Kids at Risk

 The Foundation has supported various programs that helped children at risk achieve success in their lives by protecting, educating, and mentoring them.
-Pickens believes the work being done by these organizations helped lay the critical groundwork for the leaders of tomorrow.
+Pickens believed the work being done by these organizations helped lay the critical groundwork for the leaders of tomorrow.
 Learn more.

 Support for U.S. Military Members

-Pickens loves his country.
+Pickens loved his country.
 One of his lifelong regrets was the inability to serve in the military.
 The timing never worked for him — he too young in World War II and by the time of the Korean and Vietnam conflicts, he had young children and was deeply involved in growing Mesa Petroleum.
 He tried to compensate over the years by the Foundation giving enthusiastically to programs and organizations that benefit those who have put their lives on the line for this great nation.
 Learn more.

 “Entrepreneurs search for — and create — value,” Pickens wrote in Boone Pickens: The Luckiest Guy in the World.
 “That underlying value is what my life is all about — whether the focus is the energy business or some other endeavor.”
 Throughout his career, he has been a stout support of entrepreneurs and leadership development.
 Learn more.